SoftwareAG/cumulocity-examples/sample-hex-decoder/README.md

 }
 ```

- - **Measurement** - Created using the battery, RSSI, SNR and Temperature values
+ - **Measurement** - Created using the battery, RSSI, SNR and Temperature values:

 ```json
 {
     "source":{